Skip to content

 History of the Beguinages

 Beguinages offered many women from the countryside a chance to live and work in the city without getting married or permanently joining the church.
-They were walled communities inside of a city which offered solitude and protection and today are used as tranquil residencies in an otherwise busy city.
+They were walled communities inside a city that offered solitude and protection, and today, they are used as tranquil residencies in an otherwise busy city.

-The Beguinages are a fascinating part of Belgian history, but they are easy to overlook by tourists.
-We’d recommend visiting a Beguinage if you’re looking for a nice stroll during your trip.
-The Beguinage of Begijnhof is just a 12 minute walk from Antwerp-Centraal train station!
+The Beguinages are a fascinating part of Belgian history, but tourists often overlook them.
+We recommend visiting a Beguinage if you’re looking for a nice stroll during your trip.
+The Beguinage of Begijnhof is just a 12-minute walk from Antwerp-Centraal train station!

 5. Visit Museum Aan De Stroom

-The Museum Aan de Stroom (also known as the Museum by the stream) is Antwerp’s biggest museum.
-You can enjoy the views of the city from the ten storey tall building which hosts an impressive collection of Belgian and international artefacts.
+The Museum Aan de Stroom (also known as the Museum by the Stream) is Antwerp’s biggest museum.
+The ten-story building, which hosts an impressive collection of Belgian and international artefacts, offers views of the city.

 Museum Aan De Stroom Antwerp